citizennerd/VivaCity/README.md

 ### PostDoc

 PostDoc represents a meta-model engine for postgres.
 Optimizations are obviously due and will be made, but the ideal would obviously be using a nosql database, at least for the instances.
+It is comprised of basically 4 classes, with 2 support classes for the user interface to be used.
+The four main classes are

+- DataModel
+- DataModelAttribute

+represending the structure of the data itself

+- DataInstance
+- DataAttributeInstance

+representing the live instances of data.

 ### Semanticizer